dasch-swiss/dsp-api/docs/src/paradox/03-apis/api-v2/query-language.md

 ## Permission Checking

-Each matching resource is returned with the values that the user has permission to see. only if the client has permission to see all the values of that resource that matched the criteria given in the WHERE clause.
-If a matching resource contains a value that was mentioned in the WHERE clause, but the client does not have permission to see that value, the resource is not returned in the results, and is instead replaced by a proxy resource called `knora-api:ForbiddenResource`.
+Each matching resource is returned with the values that the user has permission to see.
+If the user does not have permission to see a matching main resource, it is replaced by a proxy resource called `knora-api:ForbiddenResource`.
+If a user does not have permission to see a matching dependent resource, only its IRI is returned.

 ## Inference